 If you wish to learn more about each of the 3 components of the Culture Code, do check out our full book summary bundle.
 This includes an infographic, 14-page text summary, and a 27-minute audio summary.

 Besides the key ideas, examples and tips presented in our summary, Daniel Coyle also presents many other vivid case studies of groups ranging from armies to airline crew, comedy groups, jewel thieves and soccer hooligans.
-If you’d like more details and examples, do purchase the book here or visit http://danielcoyle.com.
+If you’d like more details and examples, you can purchase the book here or visit http://danielcoyle.com.

 Do also check out The Talent Code summary by Daniel Coyle!